 Am I in debt review?

 Debt review is a process designed to help you pay off all your debts without being declared insolvent.
 During this process a debt counsellor takes a look at all your debt obligations.
-However, you are also not able to get access to any more credit.
-In a later article we will discuss the costs involved in this process in more detail.
+You are not able to get access to any more credit once you are in debt review.
+You pay a fee for this service.

 Can a debt collector consolidate my debts?

-Debt collection agencies aren’t the same as debt counsellors.
-Collection agencies only deal with accounts that get sent to them by their clients.
+Debt collection agencies only deal with accounts that get sent to them by their clients.
 They can help you work out a debt repayment plan for the account that was handed over, but not for all your outstanding debt.
 If you need help with all of your outstanding debt, it might be time to consider debt review.

 Am I insolvent?